Python-David/vaultedb/README.md

-# 🔐 VaultDB
+# 🔐 VaulteDB

 ![Coverage](https://img.shields.io/badge/coverage-94%25-brightgreen)

 > **SQLite for encrypted documents.**
 > All the simplicity of SQLite — but your data is always encrypted, always private.

-**VaultDB** is a zero-config, encrypted document database for Python developers who want built-in security without dealing with cryptography directly.
+**VaulteDB** is a zero-config, encrypted document database for Python developers who want built-in security without dealing with cryptography directly.

 - ⚡ Fast local JSON-backed store
 - 🔐 AES-256 encryption using Fernet